aasheth/aasheth.github.io/_pages/project-3.md

 ## Introduction

+{: style="text-align: justify;"}
 LLaVA (Large Language and Vision Assistant) is a multimodal model developed by connecting a visual encoder with a language model for comprehensive visual and language understanding.
 Built to interpret complex vision-and-language instructions, LLaVA incorporates GPT-4-generated multimodal instruction data to address a wide range of visual understanding tasks, achieving state-of-the-art performance in visual question answering (VQA).
-Our project aims to fine-tune LLaVA for scientific visual content, including image data from research and scientific charts, enhancing its capabilities for scientific analysis and chart-based questions.
+Our project focuses on fine-tuning LLaVA for scientific visual content, including image data from research and scientific charts, to enhance its capabilities for scientific analysis and chart-based questions.

+{: style="text-align: justify;"}
-**Social Impact**: By adapting LLaVA to handle scientific images and chart data, this project provides researchers, educators, and students with an efficient tool to extract insights from complex visual data.
-Enabling accurate scientific VQA supports broader knowledge accessibility, allowing users to query scientific visualizations with natural language.
+**Social Impact**: Adapting LLaVA to scientific domains enables researchers, educators, and students to efficiently extract insights from complex visual data.
+This advancement supports broader knowledge accessibility, empowering users to query scientific visualizations with natural language, accelerating innovation, and democratizing access to technical expertise.

 ---

 ## Methodology

+{: style="text-align: justify;"}
 This project employs a structured approach to fine-tune LLaVA on scientific and chart-based visual datasets, with a focus on adapting its multimodal reasoning capabilities for scientific applications.

 ### Data Collection and Preparation

+{: style="text-align: justify;"}
 My contributions involved gathering relevant scientific datasets, including the Science QA benchmark and additional datasets from sources such as Kaggle, which provided scientific documents and visuals.
 The Science QA dataset consists of 21,208 multimodal multiple-choice questions across natural sciences, language science, and social science, with explanations and lectures for chain-of-thought reasoning.
 My partner focused on biomedical data collection to enrich the model's capabilities in that domain.

 ![Domain Diversity in Science QA](/images/sqa_diversity.png)